andersonfrailey/UBI_LaTex/paper.md

 % Section 4 (C)
 \section{Tax and Welfare/Transfer Repeal}

 This section combines the welfare and transfer repeal from section two and tax reform from section three to examine the joint distributional impact.
-The top ten percent of earners see an average negative impact of just over $\$30,000$ compared to slightly more than $\$15,000$ in the bottom ten percent.
-The top ten percent experiences $30.21$ percent of the increase in tax liabilities, while the lowest ten percent pay $16.28$ percent of the increase in tax liabilities (Question: is this supposed to refer to the % of the negative impact rather than the tax liabilities?-Anderson).
-(Isn't the negative impact the additional tax liabilities for tax units?)
+These reforms increase tax liabilities across all incomes by \cdtg{}.
+The top ten percent of earners see an average increase of \cdax{} in tax liabilities compared with a \cdan{} increase for the lowest income percentile.

 \begin{table}[H]
 \caption{Revenue Effect of Benefit and Tax Repeal}